ngdevelop-tech/electronic-shop-a6/README.md

-# electronic-shop-a6
+# ElectronicShop Application in Angular 6

-Electronic Shop Application in Angular 6
+This is the tutorial project, developed by http://www.ngdevelop.tech